huyouare/manus-mcp/README.md

 - "google_search" tool that performs Google searches and returns relevant links
 - "browse_web" tool that allows browsing websites, clicking elements, and extracting content
-- "code_interpreter" tool that allows reading, writing, and executing code in a sandbox environment
+- "code_interpreter" tool that allows reading, writing, and executing code in an isolated directory
-- "bash_tool" tool that allows running shell commands in the sandbox directory
+- "bash_tool" tool that allows running sanity-checked shell commands in the isolated directory

 ## Using with Claude for Desktop